geektoni/geektoni.github.io/_posts/2018-10-08-Compile-Shogun-with-Conda.md

 It just happened to me to have to compile the Python interface of Shogun 6.1.3 by using Miniconda as Python environment.
-I will report here the steps needed to do it just in case somebody else needs it.
+I will report here the steps needed to do it just in case somebody else needs it (or in case I'll need them again in a not so far away future).

+Everything was done on a Debian GNU/Linux 9 machine.
+My `conda`'s version is the 4.5.11.

-Since I wanted to use Python 3.5, I needed to create a new minconda environment.
+Since I wanted to use Python 3.5, I needed to create a new conda environment.
 Then I needed to activate it in order to be able to use it correctly:
 ```bash
 conda create -n python3.5 python=3.5